Aangemeld als:

 Your product might be good, your price might be good, but if you're not aligning it to the latest developments in market categorisation, or over-investing in sunset lines, you could be missing out.
 This was happening at Catlike helmets.

-I conducted a BCG-matrix rationalisation for the brand in a period of structural decline, eliminating loss-making or unprofitable lines, streamlining the portfolio around defensible core products, helping to distinguish between cash cows and dogs through margin analysis, contributing to a successful streamlining for divestment.
-The result: a cleaner brand proposition and a successful parent exit.
+I conducted a BCG-matrix rationalisation for the brand in a period of structural decline, eliminating loss-making or unprofitable lines, streamlining the portfolio around defensible core products, helping to distinguish between cash cows and dogs through margin analysis, contributing to a successful streamlining for divestment. .

 At Optima Cycles, I designed and industrialised a modular frame-and-fork platform spanning 6+ models, while adding two new fully suspended bike variants.